xuetao666/625_Group5/README.md

 Xueting Tao, Jinhao Wang, Yili Wang, Dongyang Zhao

 ## Data source:
 - NHANES data between year 1999-2018 were used in this project.
-Since the overall data is big and complicated, we only kept the cleaned version in the github.
-However, the code used to clean the data was named as Datacleaning.R, under ./Code folder
+Since the original data were complicated and could not be used directly, the data were later modified and kept in github.
+The code used to clean the data was named as Datacleaning.R, under ./Code folder
-- Dataset that were used in the analysis was highed under ./Reference/Codebook for datatable V2.xlsx.
+- Dataset that were used in the analysis was highed under ./Reference/Codebook for datatable V2.xlsx. ???

 ## Code Order and explaination:
 - Data_cleaning.R: read and clean raw NHANES data, output to Result/Data/